brave-intl/bat-ledger/documentation/Ledger-Practicals.md

 ### How Contributions are Submitted

-When the `reconcileStamp` property goes into the past, the client may notify the user that it is time to make a contribution.
+When the current time passes `reconcileStamp` the client may notify the user that it is time to make a contribution.

 The client makes the `GET /v2/surveyor/contribution/current/{userId}` request to get information about the contribution